 This is an open position and we will accept resumes on a rolling basis.
-Positions are available throughout the state in:
+Currently, positions are available in:

 Freedom for All Massachusetts (FFAM), the campaign to preserve transgender nondiscrimination protections at the ballot in the 2018 election, has an immediate opening for a full time field organizer.